 Prior to the coronavirus, Wake Forest Baptist Medical Center reported saving more than $900,000 per year just by automating temperature monitoring processes using location technology.
 The same facility was able to save another $3.5 million by using RTLS to improve asset management and optimize the use of their equipment.

 According to FAIR Health, COVID-19 patients are projected to cost healthcare systems between $362 billion to $1.449 trillion.
 The spread and economic damage caused by COVID-19 have demonstrated a real and immediate need for investments in infection control.
+If preventive measures aren’t given the seriousness they deserve, the impacts that are already felt will get even worse.
+It’s imperative that everyone complies with the regulations set in place.
+RTLS is one of the systems that can help improve in that area.
 Leveraging enterprise location technologies for infection control can lower operating costs and improve situational awareness while supporting the hospital’s mission to keep patients safe and healthy.